merlinkv/MaxDuino_Libraries_for_1.54M/README.md

 The next steps really aren't needed but maybe can solve issues commented by some users.

-I have included two new files "Arduino_Libraries.zip" & "Arduino_Libraries_Documents.zip"
+I have included two new files "Arduino_Libraries.zip" & "Arduino_Libraries_Sketch_Folder.zip"

 These zip files include all my working libraries.